rich-context-competition/rich-context-book-2019/12-dataset-mention-extraction-using-bilstmcrf-syracuse/main.md

 identification in social science articles.
 Their method consists of four major steps: preparing a curated dictionary of typical mention phrases, detecting dataset references, and ranking matching datasets based on cosine similarity of tf-idf representations.
-This approach achieved an impressive $F_{1}=0.84$ for mention detection and $F_{1}=0.83$, for matching. @singhalDataExtractMining2013 proposed a method using normalized Google distance to screen whether a term is in a dataset.
+This approach achieved a relatively high performance, with $F_{1}=0.84$ for mention detection and
+$F_{1}=0.83$, for matching. @singhalDataExtractMining2013 proposed a
+method using normalized Google distance to screen whether a term is in a dataset.
 However, this method relies on external services and is not computational efficient.
 They achieve a good $F_{1}=0.85$ using Google search and $F_{1}=0.75$ using Bing.
 A somewhat similar project was proposed by @luDatasetSearchEngine2012.
 They built a dataset search